Universitat Internacional de Catalunya

 zero in that evaluation section.
 Besides, plagiarism during exams will mean the immediate failing of the whole subject.

-2. The laboratory session and the individual project have obligatory participation to pass the course.
+2. The laboratory session is mandatory to pass the course.

 4. Changes of the calendar, exam dates or the evaluation system will not be accepted.